 |

-Bob Marchetti, our Chief Financial Officer, is recognized by the County and other contractors as a leader and expert in his field.
-He represents contractors on the Behavioral Health Services Finance Workgroup and the SANDAN/HHSA Contracts Workgroup.
+Bob Marchetti is recognized by the County and other contractors as a leader and expert in his field.
+He represents contractors on the Behavioral Health Services Finance Workgroup.
 He has worked on numerous projects with County financial and contracting staff with a focus on process improvement.
-In addition, he represents CRF at Mental Health Board meetings to keep the company abreast of the Board's concerns, interests and decisions.
+In addition, he represents CRF at Behavioral Health Advisory Board meetings to keep the company abreast of the Board's concerns, interests and decisions.
 He is proud of CRF's long history of full unqualified public audits and outstanding County fiscal reviews.
+He also leads CRF's wellness programs and its efforts each year to maintain CRF's status as a Live Well San Diego Partner and American Heart Association Fit Friendly Workplace.

 |